This blog may contain affiliate links. Read our disclosure policy for more info.

 After a day on the course, head to The National Kitchen & Patio, a beautiful on-site restaurant that provides excellent dining options inside a timber-frame clubhouse.

 Another popular course is the Salmon Arm Golf Club – Championship Course.
-It’s a beautiful 18 hole course popular with locals.
-For those with less experience, the Heritage Course is a relaxing 9 holes.
+It’s a beautiful 18-hole course popular with locals and is priced between $44 to $79 CAD based on the time.
+For those with less experience, the Heritage Course is a relaxing 9 holes that only will cost $20 CAD.
+Power carts, pull cars, clubs, and bucket rentals are available at an additional charge.

 I hope you’re ready for an adventure!
 Mountain biking is so much fun, and Little Mountain Park offers a variety of trails that even a beginner can have fun on.

-There are 8km of wide and smooth forest paths throughout the park, with a few route options ranging from easy to difficult.
+There are 8 km (5 mi) of wide and smooth forest paths throughout the park, with a few route options ranging from easy to difficult.
 There is some beautiful scenery throughout, though you’ll likely just be enjoying the rush of mountain biking!
 If you are prepared to make a short climb, you’ll get a view over Salmon Arm, Mt.
 Ida, and beautiful wildflowers across the bluffs.

 Little Mountain Park is just a little bit outside of Salmon Arm if you head east on Highway 1.
 If you don’t have your own bike, there are lots of options in town to get you set up with a rental!